Post thumbnail

 As you step forward in your UX design journey, give substantial weightage to these emotional elements.
 Let the colors you choose paint not just a visual but an emotional landscape; let each micro-interaction be a small but significant step towards greater user satisfaction; let personalization be the path to creating not just a user base, but a community.

-Ensure you understand the fundamentals of UI/UX, including heuristic analysis, journey maps, testing, etc. If you want to explore more about it, join GUVI’s UI/UX Career Program with placement assistance.
+Ensure you understand the fundamentals of UI/UX, including heuristic analysis, journey maps, testing, etc. If you want to explore more about it, join GUVI’s UI/UX Course with placement assistance.
 You’ll also learn about the tools used in UI/UX: AdobeXd, Illustrator, Photoshop, Figma, and many more.
 Build some fantastic real-time projects to get hands-on experience.

 Further, you can even undergo our self-paced certificate course in UX design psychology to master design fundamentals and unlock the secrets of creating satisfying digital experiences.